Middleport Pottery, Stoke-on-Trent

 In June 2011, we stepped in to save the Victorian pottery site from closure and to ensure Burleigh stays in Burslem.

-The historic site was constructed in 1888 for a well-known local ceramics company, Burgess & Leigh Limited, nestled in the heart of Burslem, Stoke-on-Trent, the world-renowned centre of ceramics.
+This historic pottery was constructed in 1888 for a well-known local ceramics company, Burgess & Leigh Limited, nestled in the heart of Burslem, Stoke-on-Trent, the world-renowned centre of ceramics.
 The Grade II* listed site is a red-brick maze, containing historic machinery, archives and collections in every corner.

 Simon Thurley, Chief Executive of English Heritage, called the site a 'national treasure'.